ralphmb/raycastcaesar/README.md

 ## Details and Howto
 This implementation is case-sensitive and does not transform non-Latin characters, or symbols.
 Numbers are optionally encoded using ROT5, n-> n+5 mod10.

-To use, start typing "CaesarCipher" into Raycast and hit <Enter>.
+To use, start typing "CaesarCipher" into Raycast and hit Enter.
 Type or paste the text you want to encode in the topmost text area.
 If you want a custom shift amount, enter this in the next box down.
 Un-parse-able entries here will instead use the default value of 13.
-Hit <Shift>+<Enter> to view the ciphertext, and optionally copy it to your clipboard using <Enter>.
+Hit Shift+Enter to view the ciphertext, and optionally copy it to your clipboard using Enter.

 ## Todo
 - [ ] Add a notification if parsing was unsuccessful?